 The doctor may order a variety of tests to evaluate your symptoms and rule out any medical conditions.
 She may order urine studies to check for infections, stones, or other abnormalities, as well as a bladder stress test.
 She may use a catheter to check for leftover urine in the bladder after voiding.
 Other tests may include ultrasound, cystoscopy, and urodynamics.
-These tests check for abnormalities and make sure your urinary system is working correctly.
+These tests check for abnormalities and make sure the urinary system is working correctly.

 Your Options: Kegels

 Preventing leakage could be as simple as squeezing muscles you already use several times a day.
-Kegel exercises work your pelvic floor muscles -- the same ones you use to start and stop the flow of urine.
+Kegel exercises work the pelvic floor muscles -- the same ones you use to start and stop the flow of urine.
 To do a Kegel, you squeeze and hold these muscles for about 10 seconds.
 Then release.
 Do about 10 to 20 Kegels a day.
 Not sure what to squeeze?
 Biofeedback sessions can help you find the right muscles.

 Your Options: Bladder Retraining